gwen-interpreter/gwen/README.md

 Gwen is a [Gherkin DSL](https://github.com/cucumber/cucumber/wiki/Gherkin) driven automation platform.
 It is an interpreter that accepts Given-When-Then specifications as input and produces dynamically executing instructions as output.
-It has an abstracted evaluation engine so that you can prescribe what DSL you want to support and define what things you want to automate in your implementation.
-Any custom or publically available engine can be mixed into the interpreter.
+It has an abstracted evaluation engine allowing you to prescribe what DSL you want to support and define what things you want to automate in a custom implementation.
+Any custom owned or publically shared engine can be mixed into the interpreter.
 We have developed the following engine and shared it here for everyone to use (and hopefully contribute to):

 - [gwen-web](https://github.com/gwen-interpreter/gwen-web)
   - An acceptance driven web engine for automating web testing